studenttak/modules/0423/mdModule.md

 # GitHub

-GitHub is a online revision control repository (repo) service that has a user-friendly web interface.
+GitHub is an online revision control repository (repo) service that has a user-friendly web interface.
 Everything in this module requires a registered account.
 If you already have a GitHub account, you can ignore the following steps.

 1. Visit [https://github.com](https://github.com).
 Click `Sign up` in the upper right corner to register for an account.
 2. You can use any email address.
-However, use the "w1234567@arc.losrios.edu" email to get some additional benefit that is free to educators.
+However, use the "w1234567@arc.losrios.edu" email to get some additional benefits that are free to educators.
 3. Choose a password that is difficult to guess.
 4. Think of a username.
 5. Check your email for the launch code and enter it.